atharv1945/Context/README.md

 - ChromaDB: We use ChromaDB as a persistent, on-disk vector database for high-speed similarity search.
 It stores the vector "fingerprints" and their associated metadata (OCR text, tags, user captions).

+## Assumptions Made for the "Context" Prototype
+**Technical & Performance Assumptions**

+- Sufficient On-Device Resources: We assume the user's desktop or laptop has adequate CPU and RAM (e.g., 8GB+) to run the AI models in the background without a significant negative impact on their primary tasks.
+GPU acceleration is considered a performance enhancement, not a requirement.

+- Standard File Formats: The AI pipeline is optimized for common, unencrypted image formats (.png, .jpg) and standard, text-based PDFs.
+We assume the system will not frequently encounter password-protected, encrypted, or purely image-based (non-OCRable) PDFs.

+- English-Language Content: The chosen Natural Language Processing (NLP) models for embedding (CLIP) and Named Entity Recognition (NER) are optimized for English.
+We assume the user's documents are primarily in English.

+- LLM Feasibility (for Knowledge Graph): For the most advanced relational extraction feature, we assume that a powerful LLM could perform this task effectively and we are simulating that output.
+We assume this capability will become more accessible for on-device deployment in the near future.

+**User Behavior Assumptions**

+- Primary File Locations: The background monitor watches the user's Desktop and Downloads folders.
+We assume these are the primary, high-value locations where users save new, important information that they will want to retrieve later.

+- Preference for Automation: We assume users prefer a zero-effort, automated indexing system over a manual one where they would need to actively add files.
+Our "works in the background" approach is based on this core product hypothesis.

+- Initial Internet Connectivity: We assume the user has an internet connection during the initial setup phase to download the required AI models.
+The core functionality, once set up, is designed to be fully on-device.

 ## ⚙️ Setup and Installation
 Follow these steps to get the full application running.